Aigachu/Lavenza/README.md

 This will run the application and connect your bot to any clients you configured.

-You can go ahead and use your command prefix to test the `ping` command!
+You can go ahead and use your command prefix to test the `ping` command! i.e. `;.ping`!

 If your bot responds, we're on the right track!

 Report any issues to me.
 I'll always prioritize issues pertaining to the setup of the application.